 In summer 2009, he returned to his native Switzerland.
-He has authored more than 175 peer-reviewed original articles.
+He has authored more than 200 peer-reviewed original articles.
 Prof. Stuber has received many awards for his research including a “Fellow Award” of the International Society for Magnetic Resonance (ISMRM) at the 2010 annual meeting of the society in Stockholm, Sweden.
 He served as an elected board member of the ISMRM from 2013-2016.
 He is past President of the Society for Magnetic Resonance Angiograpy (SMRA, formerly MRA Club) that held its annual meeting in 2014 in Rome, Italy.
-He was recently elected as an officer of the board of the Society for Cardiovascular Magnetic Resonance (SCMR).
+He is also currently President of the Society for Cardiovascular Magnetic Resonance (SCMR).